Who is the Contributory Aged Parent (Temporary) Visa Subclass 884 for?

 The Australian Government has included ‘contributory’ parent visa categories into the Parent Visa scheme.
 The Contributory Aged Parent (Temporary) Visa is a replica of the Contributory Parent (Temporary) subclass 173 Visa, however, is suitable for applicants who are eligible for the Australia age pension.

 This visa has a shorter queue for processing and no Assurance of Support is necessary.
-While there is a much higher application fee to cover the costs of medical expenses, the 884 visa allows applications to spread the costs over the period they time they are in Australia.
+While there is a much higher application fee to cover the costs of medical expenses, the 884 visa allows applications to spread the costs over the period of time that they are in Australia.

 If you are granted this visa, you may be able to apply for the Contributory Aged Parent Visa (Permanent) Subclass 864 provided you meet the relevant criteria.